Explicit F\"ollmer--Schweizer decomposition and discretization with jump correction in exponential L\'evy models: Preliminaries

 \subsection{L\'evy process and It\^o's chaos expansion}

 Let $X=(X_t)_{t \in [0, T]}$ be a real-valued L\'evy process on a complete probability space $(\Omega, \F, \p)$, i.e. $X_0 =0$, $X$ has independent and stationary increments and $X$ has c\`adl\`ag paths.
 Let $\bF = (\F_t)_{t\in [0, T]}$ denote the augmented natural filtration generated by $X$.
-From now on, we assume that $\F = \F_T$.
+Throughout this article, we assume $\F = \F_T$.
 According to the L\'evy--Khintchine formula (see, e.g., \cite[Theorem 8.1]{Sa13}), the \textit{characteristic exponent $\psi$} of $X$, which is defined by

 is of the form